HL7/US-Core/input/pagecontent/general-guidance.md

 ### Read (Fetch) Syntax

-For fetching a resource interactions on profile pages are defined with the following syntax:
+Fetching resource interactions on profile pages are defined with the following syntax:

  **`GET [base]/[Resource-type]/[id] {parameters}`**

 -   GET is the HTTP verb used for fetching a resource
--   Content surrounded by \[\] is mandatory *for the client* to supply, and will be replaced by the string literal identified.
+-   Content surrounded by \[\] is mandatory *for the client* to supply and will be replaced by the string literal identified.
-    -   base: The Service Root URL (e.g. “<https://fhir-open-api-dstu2.smarthealthit.org>”)
+    -   base: The Service Root URL (e.g. "<https://fhir-open-api-dstu2.smarthealthit.org>”)
-    -   Resource-type: The name of a resource type (e.g. “Patient”)
+    -   Resource-type: The name of a resource type (e.g., "Patient")
-    -   id: The Logical Id of a resource(e.g. “24342”)
+    -   id: The Logical Id of a resource(e.g., "24342")
--   Content surrounded by {} is optional *for the client* to supply, and will be replaced by the string literal identified.
+-   Content surrounded by {} is optional *for the client* to supply and will be replaced by the string literal identified.
     -   parameters: URL parameters as defined for the particular interaction (e.g."?\_format=xml"}

-For more information see the [FHIR RESTful API]
+For more information, see the [FHIR RESTful API]

 ### Search Syntax

-The [FHIR RESTful Search API Requirements] Section define the rules for servers and clients that support the RESTful interactions defined in this guide.
+The [FHIR RESTful Search API Requirements] Section documents the servers and clients rules for the RESTful interactions described in this guide.

 All the search interactions in this guide use the `GET` command with the following syntax:

  **`GET [base]/[Resource-type]?[parameter1]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]{&[parameter2]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]&...}`**

 -   GET is the HTTP verb used for fetching a resource
--   Variables surrounded by "\[\]" are mandatory *for the client* to supply, and will be replaced by the string literal identified.
+-   Variables surrounded by "\[\]" are mandatory *for the client* to supply and will be replaced by the string literal identified.
--   Variables surrounded by "\{\}" are optional *for the client* to supply, and will be replaced by the string literal identified.
+-   Variables surrounded by "\{\}" are optional *for the client* to supply and will be replaced by the string literal identified.
-    -   base: The Service Root URL (e.g. “<https://fhir-open-api-dstu2.smarthealthit.org>”)
+    -   base: The Service Root URL (e.g. "<https://fhir-open-api-dstu2.smarthealthit.org>”)
-    -  Resource-type: The name of a resource type (e.g. “Patient”)
+    -  Resource-type: The name of a resource type (e.g., "Patient")
     -  parameter: the search parameters as defined for the particular interaction (e.g."?patient=Patient/123")
     -  value: the search parameter value for a particular search
        - When searching using the `token` type searchparameter [(how to search by token)], the syntax `{system|}[code]` means that the system value is optional *for the client* to supply.: